Applelo/compotes/docs/guide/marquee.md

 - Make the marquee tabbable and stop it if it is in focus via the keyboard
 - If the user has configure `prefers-reduced-motion` on his browser, the marquee animation will not be played.
-- If you are using the `fill` option, all cloned element will be set to `aria-hidden` to hide the  non necessary content to the screen reader.
+- If you are using the `fill` option, all cloned element will be set to `aria-hidden` to hide the non necessary content to the screen reader and not be tabbable thank to a `tabindex="-1"`.
 - If an element is focus with the keyboard, the marquee animation will be stop.

 ## Options